- City-street nimble

 We give it an 8 here.
 (Read more about how we rate cars.)

-With the manual transmission, the Hyundai Accent earns EPA ratings of 28 mpg city, 37 highway, and 31 combined.
-The Rio’s a mile per gallon down on the city and highway numbers when it’s equipped with the manual.
+With the manual transmission, the Hyundai Accent earns EPA ratings of 28 mpg city, 37 highway, 31 combined.
+The Rio’s 1 mpg down on the city and highway numbers when it’s equipped with the manual.

 The automatic Accent gets 28/38/32 mpg, with the Rio trailing by 1 mpg highway.